Data Access Policy

-Principal Investigators (PIs) have the option of waiving all or part of their exclusive access period; in certain limited cases the STScI Director may grant a request for an extension.
+Principal investigators (PIs) have the option of waiving all or part of their exclusive access period; in certain limited cases the STScI director may grant a request for an extension.
 Note that all data, whether or not access is restricted within MAST, may be used by authorized JWST project staff for monitoring and diagnostic purposes.
-See the policy on Data Rights and Data Dissemination for details.
+See the policy explained in the Data Rights and Data Dissemination article for details.
 Access to EAP data in MAST requires users to establish electronic credentials with STScI; browsing and retrieval of such data requires both authentication of the user credentials and authorization to access data from particular programs.

 Granting access to EAP data

 PIs of programs may authorize access to users for their data during the EAP period by navigating to the MyST Home screen (shown below) and selecting the Manage option.
 From there click the Manage Access to Exclusive-Access Science Data menu option, select your program, and enter the MyST email address of record for your colleague.

 Investigator team members who wish to access data within the exclusive access period must establish a STScI MyST account to establish electronic credentials to authenticate their identity.
 PIs and CoIs of JWST observing programs already have MyST credentials, which they used to submit their proposals for review, but team members added after proposal submission (e.g., Post-Docs or graduate students) will need to establish an account if one does not already exist.
 Investigator team members must also be authorized to access data from their programs.
 PIs will automatically receive such authorization, which they may also grant to any collaborator who is registered with the STScI MyST.